+Figure 38.
+PM10 Metals Concentrations by Date 2014, ctd.

 Figure 39.
-PM10 Metals Concentrations by Date 2013, ctd.
+PM10 Metals Weekend versus Weekday Comparison 2014

 Figure 40.
-PM10 Metals Weekend versus Weekday Comparison 2013
+PM10 Metals Annual Average Concentrations 2004 - 2014

 Figure 41.
-PM10 Metals Annual Average Concentrations 2004 - 2013

-Figure 42.
-PM10 Metals Annual Average Concentrations, 2004 - 2013
+PM10 Metals Annual Average Concentrations, 2004 - 2014, ctd.

-Figure 40 is a chart of the weekend versus weekday concentrations for the PM10 metals.
-All of the compounds had weekend averages that were less than the weekday averages.
-Cadmium, and beryllium were rarely detected, meaning the concentration values are heavily dependent on their MDL values, thus giving weekend versus weekday concentrations that are equal.
-Figure 41 and Figure 42 are graphs of the annual average concentrations for each of the PM10 metals from 2004 through 2013.
-The graphs appear to show a general downward trend in the concentration values for all the compounds but nickel.
-A calculation of the 3-year averages from 2004 to 2006, 2007 to 2009, and 2010 to 2012, shows a decrease in concentrations (going from the first 3-year average to the last 3-year average) for all compounds except nickel, which showed increases of 39% (1st 3-year average to 2nd 3-year average), and 67% (2nd 3-year average to 3rd 3-year average).
-At this time, it is unclear what is behind this phenomenon.
+Figure 39 is a chart of the weekend versus weekday concentrations for the $PM{10}$ metals.
+All of the compounds except lead had weekend averages that were less than the weekday averages.
+Beryllium and arsenic were not detected often, meaning the concentration values are heavily dependent on their MDL values, thus giving weekend versus weekday concentrations that are near equal.
+Figure 40 and Figure 41 are graphs of the annual average concentrations for each of the $PM{10}$ metals (detected in greater than 90% of samples taken, or are on the MQO core analyte list) from 2004 through 2014.
+The graphs appear to show a general downward trend in the concentration values for some of the metals.
+A calculation of the 3-year averages from 2004 to 2006, 2007 to 2009, and 2010 to 2012, shows a decrease in concentrations (going from the first 3-year average to the last 3-year average) for most compounds.